 History of West Plains Schools

-West Plains High School traces its origin back to before the Civil War.
-The first school to ever be established in Howell County was a one room log cabin that also substituted as the local church.
+West Plains High School traces its origins back to before the Civil War.
+The first school to ever be established in Howell County was a one-room log cabin that also substituted as the local church.
 This building was in such bad condition that it escaped being burned during the Civil War.

-In 1904, Reese High School was established where part of the First Baptist Church is currently located.
+In 1904, Reese High School was established, where part of the First Baptist Church is currently located.
 Ten years later, Central High School was completed, replacing the 1880 structure.
 Central housed the seventh through 12th grade.
-Third through sixth grades were taught in the Reese building, and first and second grade were taught at West Ward.
+Third through sixth grades were taught in the Reese building, and first and second grades were taught in West Ward.

 In September 1957, West Plains High School moved to its current location, and the Junior High School was completed in 1967.

-West Plains High School had approximately 500 students in 1957, but by the beginning of the new century the ever-changing high school had nearly 1,300 students.
-The high school consists of students in grades nine through 12 in the West Plains School District, as well as ninth through 12th graders from the five rural schools that surround the West Plains district - Fairview, Howell Valley, Richards, Junction Hill and Glenwood.
+West Plains High School had approximately 500 students in 1957, but by the beginning of the new century, the ever-changing high school had nearly 1,300 students.
+The high school consists of students in grades nine through 12 in the West Plains School District and ninth through 12th graders from the five rural schools surrounding the West Plains district - Fairview, Howell Valley, Richards, Junction Hill, and Glenwood.

 Reese High School

 The original Reese High School, which later became Central High School.

 The West Ward building was completed in the fall of 1891.